23 Different Types of Octopus

 The Southern Blue-Ringed Octopus is another deadly octopus.
 This Octopus is significantly smaller than its relative (Blue-Ringed Octopus).

 These octopuses are tiny, ranging from 0.15 (0.38 cm) to 7.9 (20.1 cm).
-They range in color from dark brown to yellow and might sometimes seem tan.
+They range from dark brown to yellow and might sometimes seem tan.

-These little octopuses have a highly similar pattern to the bigger blue-ringed Octopus.
+These little octopuses have a pattern highly similar to the bigger blue-ringed Octopus.

 They have blue eyespots on their bodies that can emit deadly saliva.
 They are typically seen in tidal rock pools along Australia’s southern coast.